Brazil's XP Investimentos mulling Nasdaq IPO

-RIO DE JANEIRO, Nov 26 (Reuters) - Brazil’s XP Investimentos SA is considering an initial public offering (IPO) on the U.S.-based Nasdaq stock exchange, the financial services firm said on Monday.
+RIO DE JANEIRO (Reuters) - Brazil’s XP Investimentos SA is considering an initial public offering (IPO) on the U.S.-based Nasdaq stock exchange, the financial services firm said on Monday.

 Brazilian newspaper Valor Economico first reported on Monday that New York-based private equity firm General Atlantic (GA), a shareholder in XP Investimentos, was pushing for the firm to go public on Nasdaq next year.